 The Blue Yeti’s four polar patterns also give it great versatility, so if you venture out into music recording or podcasting, you’re not limited by a single cardioid pickup pattern.

-Like Beyerdynamic, Audio-Technica is a hugely respected name in the pro audio industry, and it brings decades of expertise to the table with the AT2020USB+.
-This is a medium-diaphragm condenser with just a cardioid polar pattern available, which makes it somewhat specialised to lone vocal recording, but luckily it’s brilliant at that very thing.
+Like Beyerdynamic, Audio-Technica is a hugely respected name in the pro audio industry.
+It brings decades of expertise to the table with the AT2020USB+.
+This is a medium-diaphragm condenser with just a cardioid polar pattern available, which makes it somewhat specialized to lone vocal recording, but luckily it’s brilliant at that very thing.

-In a straight shootout with the Beyerdynamic FOX, we think the AT2020UBS+ comes incredibly close to matching the warmth and detail of our overall favourite mic.
-It’s close enough that we wouldn’t feel confident separating the two in a blind test, and the particular characteristics of the Audio-Technica - a breathiness, a really pleasant high end - make it perfect for spoken vocals.
+In a straight shootout with the Beyerdynamic FOX, the AT2020UBS+ comes incredibly close to matching the FOX's warmth and detail but falls slightly short.
+Yet, the particular characteristics of the Audio-Technica -- a breathiness and really pleasant high end -- make it perfect for spoken vocals.

-We recommend a couple of additional purchases, though: a pop shield and a boom arm.
+We recommend a couple of additional purchases for this mic, though: a pop shield and a boom arm.
 We’re surprised not to see the former included, but they’re inexpensive to pick up on their own.
-As for that boom arm, the tripod design feels a little bit wobbly so we’d prefer to mount it up above us on a nice sturdy boom before hitting the record button so we can relax and not spend our session worrying about knocking into the desk and picking up bumps and scratches on the waveform.
+As for that boom arm, the tripod design felt a little wobbly during our testing, so we preferred mounting it up above us on a nice sturdy boom before hitting the record button.
+That way we were able to relax and not spend our session worrying about knocking into the desk and picking up bumps and scratches on the waveform.

 MORE: All Peripheral Content

 MORE: All Gaming Content